 The Court decided against Plessy 7-1.

 Historical significance: Justice Henry Billings Brown wrote, “The argument also assumes that social prejudice may be overcome by legislation and that equal rights cannot be secured except by an enforced commingling of the two races… if the civil and political rights of both races be equal, one cannot be inferior to the other civilly or politically.
 If one race be inferior to the other socially, the Constitution of the United States cannot put them upon the same plane.”
 The Court gave merit to the “Jim Crow” system.
 Plessy was overturned by the Brown v.
 Board of Education decision.

 This decision overturned Plessy v.
 Ferguson and granted equal protection under the law.

-Situation: Segregation of the public school systems in the United States was addressed when cases in Kansas, South Carolina, Delaware, and Virginia were all decided together under Brown v.
-Broad of Education.
+Situation: Segregation of the public school systems in the United States was addressed when cases in Kansas, South Carolina, Delaware and Virginia were all decided together under Brown v.
+Board of Education.
 Third-grader Linda Brown was denied admission to the white school a few blocks from her home and was forced to attend the blacks-only school a mile away.

 The Court decided in favor of Brown unanimously.

 Historical significance: Racial segregation violates the Equal Protection Clause of the 14th Amendment.